Trump says he’ll review murder case against ex-Army commando

-WASHINGTON (AP) — President Donald Trump says that “at the request of many,” he’ll be “reviewing” the case of a former U.S. Army commando being charged with murder in a case alleging he hunted down and killed a suspected bombmaker in Afghanistan.
+WASHINGTON (AP) — President Donald Trump said Sunday that he will be “reviewing” the case of a former U.S. Army commando being charged with murder, raising questions about the possibility he could jeopardize the ongoing military legal proceedings.

-Trump tweeted Sunday that Mathew Golsteyn is a “U.S. Military hero” who could face the death penalty “from our own government.”
+Trump tweeted that “at the request of many” he will examine allegations that Mathew Golsteyn hunted down and killed a suspected bomb-maker in Afghanistan.
+The president tweeted that Golsteyn is a “U.S. Military hero” who could face the death penalty “from our own government.”

-Any review or intervention by Trump could constitute unlawful command influence and could threaten the case against the former Army Green Beret.
+Any review or intervention by Trump could constitute unlawful command influence and could threaten the case against the former Green Beret.

-An Army statement on Friday said Golsteyn was charged with killing the Afghan during Golsteyn’s 2010 deployment to Afghanistan.
-Golsteyn was leading a team of Army Special Forces troops and believed that the bombmaker was responsible for an explosion that killed two U.S. Marines.
+In a statement Sunday, Army Col. Rob Manning, a Pentagon spokesman, said that “the allegations against Major Matt Golsteyn are a law enforcement matter.
+The Department of Defense will respect the integrity of this process and provide updates when appropriate.”

 Most Read Nation & World Stories